pgEdge/pgedge-docs/docs/cloud/connecting/best_practices.md

 This section identifies strategies you can use in your applications to connect to pgEdge Distributed Postgres (Cloud Edition) to improve the availability of your application in the following situations:

-- Planned maintenance occuring on your Cloud clusters / databases
+- Planned maintenance occuring on your Cloud clusters / databases.
-- Unexpected downtime for a database due to Cloud provider outages or temporary network issues
+- Unexpected downtime for a database due to Cloud provider outages or temporary network issues.

 ## Leveraging DNS Failover